VenturaNotes/Knowledge/- Topics/Rust.md

 	- Instead, it tries to use a system of ownership and borrowing
 		- #question How does it use ownership and borrowing?
 	- #question How can you provide memory safety?
+### Benefits
+- Developers might choose Rust over C or C++ as it prevents common programming errors at compile-time
+	- This is possible because Rust has a strong type system and ownership model which improves software reliability and safety
+	- #question Does C++ have methods to prevent these kind of errors as well?
+### Key Features
+- Memory safety through ownership system (not garbage collection)
 ## References

 [^1]: [[(Home Page) Programming Rust 2nd Edition by O'Reilly]]